gabetiller/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. What is the box model?
+  -The CSS box model is a design/layout concept.
+All html elements can be considered a box.
+When styling HTML, the box model is what informs the layout decisions of content.
+It consists of:
+    1. content: the html element
+    2. padding: the space between the content and the border
+    3. border: the outer edge of the content and padding
+    4. margin: the space between the border and the next element
 2. What is the difference between block and inline elements?
+  -HTML block elements are by default stacked vertically, on separate lines.
+  -Inline elements are on the same horizontal line, for example, the navigation.
 3. What is responsive design?
+  -
 4. Which selector is more specific, a tag selector or class selector?
 5. What does `box-sizing` do?
 6. What's the difference between `relative` and `absolute` positioning?